 Intermittent is basically a short, half-day fast that lasts until you consume the first meal of the day.

 The trick is to actually prolong that fasted state for a couple of hours or more so that your first meal is in the late afternoon hours.
-The usual method is to fast for 16 hours and have a 8 hour eating window.
-By doing so, you’re going to experience less insulin spikes, while also receiving impressive hormonal benefits which we’ll examine later on in the article.
+The usual method is to fast for 16 hours and have an 8-hour eating window.
+By doing so, you’re going to experience fewer insulin spikes, while also receiving impressive hormonal benefits which we’ll examine later on in the article.

 Why Intermittent Fasting Works So Well For Weight Loss

-The reason why IF has become popular is because it makes a hard task of losing weight far easier than you can imagine.
-You can lose weight with out experiencing a decline in testosterone and libido levels (more on this below).
+The reason why IF has become popular is that it makes a hard task of losing weight far easier than you can imagine.
+You can lose weight without experiencing a decline in testosterone and libido levels (more on this below).

 You don’t actually need breakfast, as the human body is able to function completely fine in a fasted state, especially the relatively short fast of 12-24 hours.
 In fact, what you’ll realize when you start doing IF is that you won’t feel any hunger at all for hours after you got out of bed.
 If you had breakfast you’d be getting hunger signals far sooner.
 Reason?
 Blood sugar levels.
 You don’t get any blood sugar spikes and insulin reaction while you’re fasting, therefore you do not get hungry until your body ACTUALLY needs food.